Syslog777/psak/README.md

 ### Installation Instructions
-Copy and paste the following into your terminal as user root:
+Copy and paste the following into your terminal as user root to install psak:
 ```
 apt-get update
 apt-get upgrade